A Child of Our Time

 CHRIS VAN TUINEN

-Requiring a large mixed chorus, romantic sized orchestra, and four soloists it has earned a place as one of the most dramatic and powerfully moving story oratorios in the repertoire.
-This concert also continues West Australian Opera’s exploration of oratorios as operas in disguise, first begun by our performances of Elijah in 2021, as well as the collaboration with the UWA Conservatorium of Music, seeing in them the players and singers of the future.
+Requiring a large mixed chorus, romantic sized orchestra, and four soloists, it has earned its place as one of the most dramatic and powerfully moving oratorios in the repertoire.
+This concert also continues West Australian Opera’s exploration of oratorios as operas in disguise, beginning with our performances of Elijah in 2021, as well as the collaboration with the UWA Conservatorium of Music - the players and singers of the future.

 SYNOPSIS